Skip to main content

 Simon Painter

-Cloud Network Architect
+Cloud Network Architect - Microsoft MVP

 There seems to be an obsession over on Reddit about the Mandela Effect which was named after a collective but strongly held false memory that the eponymous Nelson Mandela had died in prison in the '80s.
 It seems that our minds can play tricks on us and sometimes things which we clearly remember turn out to be a shared fantasy.
 I feel a little like this about those weird two weeks in about April 2021, in midst of the 'rona years, where everyone on LinkedIn got Aviatrix certification for free and then shared it with their contacts so that they too could benefit from a free certification in an emerging technology vendor's product.
-The reason I am not sure if it's a Mandela Effect is that I don't really think I have heard of anyone since who has actually used that certification for anything other than to pad out their Credly.
+The reason I'm not sure if it's a Mandela Effect is that I don't really think I've heard of anyone since who has actually used that certification for anything other than to pad out their Credly.

 IPv6 Adoption